-Those in opposition to the Keystone XL Pipeline argue largely that the potential environmental impacts outweigh the economic benefits.
-In Florida, the opposition is concerned about the atmospheric carbon pollution that is associated with emissions from burning fossil fuels.
-Specifically, the opposition argues the completion of the Pipeline will increase the rate of greenhouse emissions because the method of extracting tar sand oil employed in this Project will produce more gasses than traditional oil.
+Opponents of the Keystone XL Pipeline assert that the potential environmental impacts outweigh the economic benefits.
+In Florida, the opposition appears to center around atmospheric carbon pollution that is associated with emissions from burning fossil fuels.
+Description of the Pipeline will increase the rate of greenhouse emissions because the method of extracting tar sand oil employed in the Project will produce more gasses than traditional oil.
 These emissions cause potential risks including economic loss, biodiversity loss, food and water shortages, health issues, extreme weather, storms, and sea level rise.
-Finally, the opposition states that because Florida's environmental and economic industries (like tourism) rely on clean shorelines and water, increasing pollution via fossil fuel emissions could hinder these kinds of industries.
+Finally, the opposition states that because Florida's environmental and economic industries, like tourism, rely on clean shorelines and water, increasing pollution via fossil fuel emissions could hinder these kinds of industries.